 What is calmPress

 calmPress is a web publishing CMS (Content Management System).
-It is based on WordPress‘s code and management idioms and modifies and adds to them whatever is required to get a more stable and calm experience to all of its users, whether they are authors, admins, designers or developer, by taking into account the lessons learned over time and recognizing are the requirements from modern sites.
+It is a fork of WordPress that modifies the code and management idioms and adds to them whatever is required to get a more stable and calm experience for all of its users; whether they are authors, admins, designers or developers, by taking into account the lessons learned over time and recognizing the requirements of modern websites.

 Is there anything wrong with WordPress?

-WordPress is a great software which had done a lot in democratizing web publishing, getting all of us into an era in which almost no technical knowledge is required to be able have a site containing your own content without the supervising eye of a master lord (yes Facebook, I am looking at you).
+WordPress is a great CMS which has done a lot in democratizing web publishing, getting all of us into an era in which almost no technical knowledge is required to be able have a site containing your own content without the supervising eye of a master lord (yes Facebook, I am looking at you).

-- Need to keep supporting non technical people which are using bad hosting and are not even aware of that.
-The concern about them makes it very hard to have any significant change.
+- Need to keep supporting non technical people, who are using bad hosting and are not even aware of that.
+The concern about this makes it very hard to have any significant change.